 Chapel of Adam

-The appearance of the tombs is known from drawings made before their destruction: low columns supported saddle roofs which bore Latin inscriptions, which also were recorded.
+From the entrance, steps lead down the north side to the Greek Orthodox Chapel of Adam in which there is also a cleft in the rock.
+The chapel gets its name from the legend that Adam's skull was found under the Cross at Christ's crucifixion.
+On either side of the entrance are stone benches marking the site of the tombs of the first two rulers of the Crusader kingdom, Godfrey of Bouillon and Baldwin I. Their remains were removed by Muslims in the 13th century, and the tombs themselves were broken up by fanatical Greek monks in 1808.
+The appearance of the tombs is known from drawings made before their destruction: low columns supported saddle roofs, which bore Latin inscriptions.
 One of them read (according to Zev Vilnay): "Here lies the famous Duke Godfrey of Bouillon, who won this whole country for the Christian faith.
 May his soul rest in Christ.
 Amen."
 The other read: "Here lies King Baldwin, a second Judas Maccabeus, the hope of his country, the pride of the Church and its strength.
 Arabia and Egypt, Dan and overweening Damascus feared his power and humbly brought him gifts and tribute.
 Alas!
 This poor sarcophagus covers him."
-Rotunda,

-Chapel of the Jacobites
+Chapel of the Copts and Chapel of the Jacobites

 The northern part of the Rotunda belongs to the Latins.
-Here are a chapel of the Franciscans, whose friary is immediately adjoining, and the Altar of Mary Magdalene.
+Here are a Chapel of the Franciscans, whose friary is immediately adjoining, and the Altar of Mary Magdalene.
 In the northern aisle are a number of columns of different periods, including richly decorated Corinthian columns from the original fourth century church.
 These are known as the Arches of the Virgin, because the risen Christ is said to have appeared to his Mother here.
 At the east end of the aisle is a small square chamber known, without any historical basis, as the Prison of Christ.